rsrasmu2/EdutainmentGame/README.md

 - initiate a fight: walk up to student, press enter.
 Some dialogue, then go into arena!, -Al (no arena yet)
 - Graphic to show who you can fight currently (thought bubble, or '!')
 - Cannot fight people out of your rank
+- size up students better (the front-facing ones are 15x16, and the side-facing ones are 12x16. so, sizing them up to like 31x32 makes side-facing students look weird.)

 ----Arena:
 - display math questions one at a time, -Al